-Species influence each other both directly, and through intermediaries.
-For instance the effects of host plant defense can cascade through the food chain through herbivores, diseases and parasitoids.
+Species influence each other directly as well as via intermediaries.
+For instance the effects of host plant defense can cascade up the food chain.
 Because plant qualities differ spatially and temporally they can cause higher tropic level population sizes to vary, and community structure to be spatially heterogeneous.
-This is summarized in:
+We study plant defensive chemicals consumed by herbivores and moved up the food chain, and volatile organic chemicals produced by plants that are used as cues by herbivores and signals by parasitoids.

 van Nouhuys, S. & Hanski, I. 2002.
 Multitrophic interactions in space: metacommunity dynamics in fragmented landscapes.
 In Multitrophic level interactions (T. Tscharntke & B. A. Hawkins eds.)
 Cambridge University Press. pp. 124-147